Both parties prepare for possibility of contested election as chaotic White House race hurtles to a close

 In the first scenario in which Congress could decide the election, neither candidate is able to reach the 270 electoral votes needed to claim victory, triggering a provision in the Constitution’s 12th Amendment sending the decision to Capitol Hill.

-Under that exceedingly rare scenario, which has happened only twice in U.S. history, the House would choose the president and the Senate would select the vice president.
+Under that exceedingly rare scenario, which has happened only twice in U.S. history, the House would choose the president, and the Senate would select the vice president.
 Federal law sets such a “contingent” election for Jan.
 6, after the new Congress is seated.

 A 269-to-269 tie in the electoral college is among the circumstances that would prompt such a contingency — though scholars and election modelers say that even in a close election, the odds of such an outcome are extremely low.
 A narrow electoral-college vote of 270 to 268 could also be thrown into a tie by a “faithless elector” — an elector who votes for someone other than their party’s nominee.
 No presidential outcome has ever been determined by a faithless elector.